solchef/examples/slack/README.md

 Select the Slack integration and follow the instructions to set up your Slack OAuth.
 Make sure to call your Slack OAuth ID `slack` so that it matches the ID in your `src/app/api/trigger/route.ts` file.

-_NB: The default selected scopes will work for this example._
+_NB: The default selected scopes will work for these examples._

 ## **Step 5:** Install the dependencies